Drug culture

-Alcoholic beverages contain ethanol (simply called alcohol).
-Ethanol is a psychoactive drug primarily found in alcoholic beverages.
-Alcohol is one of the most commonly abused drugs in the world (Metropol, 1996) often used for self-medication, and as recreational drug use.
+By drug

 Cannabis culture

 Cannabis has been used in the ancient past in places such as ancient India, Romania, Egypt, and Mesopotamia.
 It was often used as medicine or for hemp.
 Its main route of consumption was smoking.
 Over time the culture became more international and a general "cannabis culture" formed.
 Cannabis culture has been responsible for the genre of films known as stoner films which has come to be accepted as a mainstream cinema movement.
 In the United States the culture has also spawned its own celebrities (such as Tommy Chong and Terence McKenna), magazines (Cannabis Culture and High Times), and, in North America, its own distinct holiday: April 20 (420), which is marked as a day for calling for the legalization of cannabis and celebration of cannabis.
 The consumption of cannabis influenced many artistic movements such as jazz, electronic music and hip hop.